mrcreasey/oc-ds-p3-eda-visualisation/README.md

 The relation between these two indicators and the nutriscore is explored for different food groups and by country.

-### Conclusion: How to Avoid Risky Additives in Ready-to-Eat Meals

-- ➡️ Avoid prepared products from food categories at high risk:
-  - sandwiches, pizzas, artificially sweetened drinks, dairy desserts, processed meats
-- ➡️ Use a (simple) recommendation system based on the addiscore:
-  - find the main category of a given product (example: pizza)
-  - if there are other products in this category
-    - sort by addiscore
-    - propose alternative products with the best nutrigrade in the top addiscore

 ## Motivation

 This is project 3 for the **Master in Data Science** (in French, BAC+5) from OpenClassrooms, which requests innovative ideas for applications related to food for the French public health agency